If you’re like most executive job seekers, you’re conducting a confidential job search.

 I can’t tell you how many times prospective clients have made the huge mistake of reaching out to me initially by posting a comment on one of my blogsites.
 They’ll include their real name and the company they work for, and write something like this:

-“I’m about to leave my position at XYZ Company after 15 years.
+“I’m about to leave my position at [name of company] after 15 years.
 We recently went through a merger and heads are being cut left and right.
 I don’t have a resume, so I’m interested in learning more about your resume and branding services.
 How do I get in touch with you?”

 Luckily, comments on my blogsites wait in a queue for my approval, so they don’t go live automatically.
 I don’t approve and post any comments like this.
 I email these people directly with information about my services.